adanb13/archive-teams-chat/README.md

 # archive-teams-chat

-Archive all your chats most recent messages from Microsoft teams chat in a .txt
+Archive all your chats most recent messages from Microsoft teams chat in a .txt with proper formatting and dates (See Reuslts below for output)

 MAKE SURE YOU HAVE CHROME DOWNLOADED, you can download it from here: https://www.google.ca/intl/en_ca/chrome/